 Business Requirement

-Using this information the application generates an output wherein employee information and deductions are displayed on the python console.
+Using this information, the application generates an output wherein employee information and deductions are displayed on the Python console.

 Below is the image of the requirement that we received:

-How to Generate Payslip using Python Tkinter
+Payslip Application using Python Console

 Payslip application accepts employee details like name, working hours, rate per hour, sss contribution, Phil health, and housing loan.